stablekernel/safe_config/README.md

 If serverHeader is omitted from your YAML when read, its value will be null and no exception is thrown.

-There are two built-in ConfigurationItems, DatabaseConnectionConfiguration and APIConfiguration.
+There are two built-in `Configuration`, `DatabaseConfiguration` and `APIConfiguration`.
 These contain typical properties for common configuration values.

-You may nest ConfigurationItems as deeply as you wish:
+You may nest `Configuration` as deeply as you wish:

 ```
-class ApplicationConfiguration extends ConfigurationItem {
+class ApplicationConfiguration extends Configuration {
  	ApplicationConfiguration(String fileName) :
  		super.fromFile(fileName);